For each of the Chapter bills below:

 Chapter 31 (Vocational Rehabilitation)

-Veterans deemed 20% disabled or greater may be eligible.
+Veterans deemed 20% disabled or greater may be eligible or 10% with a serious employment handicap.
 Recipients receive:

 - monthly allotment based on the number of dependents